kevinAlbs/specifications/source/client-side-encryption/client-side-encryption.md

 collections with encryption in the common case of using remote JSONSchemas.

 Note, this takes the trade-off of a better user experience over less safety.
-If a user mistakenly assumes that auto encryption occurs on a database, or on a collection doing a `$(graph)lookup` on a collection with auto encryption, they may end up sending unencrypted data.
+If a user mistakenly assumes that auto encryption occurs on a database, or on a collection doing a `$graphLookup` on a collection with auto encryption, they may end up sending unencrypted data.

 #### Why are auto encrypted collections configured at level of MongoClient?